 SBMS 2.3 GHz and Up Contest and Club Challenge

 These rules follow the same basic framework as the ARRL 10 GHz and Up Contest rules.
 Major differences: all bands above 2.3 GHz count and there is a bonus for working bands above 24 GHz (three points per km of distance worked on 24 GHz and six points per km of distance worked on 47 GHz and up).
 Also, there is a club competition and individual winners are recognized for high scores on each band as well as on all bands.
-As we make steady progress against the Coronavirus pandemic, the SBMS membership has voted unanimously to hold the 2021 SBMS Contest at its traditional time.

 These web pages were created by Wayne Overbeck and first appeared on N6NB.com.

 - Summary sheet (pdf)